-It is anticipated that up to four pilot awards will be funded in this cycle (contingent on the availability of funds), with an award date of approximately November 18, 2019.
-Awards will be made for nine months of support (through August 31, 2020) for amounts up to \$20,000 per year for Direct Costs.
+It is anticipated that up to three pilot awards will be funded in this cycle (contingent on the availability of funds), with an award date of January 10, 2022.
+Awards will be made for six months of support (January 10, 2022 to July 31, 2022) for amounts up to \$20,000 per year for Direct Costs.
 Budgets may include lab supplies and salary support for graduate students or other personnel as needed to complete the proposed work.
 The AIM CoBRE may recoup unspent moneys at the end of the six-month award period.